GitThisArtic/Robotic-Arm/README.md

 ## Notes
 - Look into implementing ROS on raspberry pi
 - Possibly use logic level converter between PI and UNO
-- Larger power supply such as 10A Power Bench
+- Larger power supply 10A Power Bench
 - Custom PDP and encoders?